ScottsSecondAct/ScottsSecondAct.github.io/_posts/2025-3-8-Moore_and_Mealy_Machines.md

 ![Moore Machine State Diagram](/assets/images/moore-machine.png)

+- The input is represented with each transition.
+- The output is represented with each state.

 ### Mealy Machines

 In Mealy machines, the output depends on both the current state and the current input.
 Hence, outputs are associated with transitions rather than states.